shadman/shortener-url-ruby/README.md

 - Can easily integrate short dedicated domain name for url

 ## Deployment Steps:
-- Create a directory for your Ruby Projects
+- Create a directory for your Ruby Projects.
-- Need to clone/copy all code from repository on your Ruby project directory.
+- Need to clone/copy all code from repository on your created Ruby project directory.
-- Update database configurations ( 'config/database.yml' )
+- Update database configurations ( 'config/database.yml' ).
 - Install RVM and Ruby by given commands below (if needed; otherwise install only gems. steps defined in 'Ruby setup with RVM')
 - Run Migrations (Stps defined in 'Run Rake Migration')
 - Run with puma server.
 (Steps defined in 'Run Project via Puma')